3mcd/javelin/docs-src/content/ecs/components.md

 ### Object Pooling

 Components created via a component type are automatically pooled.
-By default, the pool will initialize 10^3 components for usage, and will grow by the same amount when the pool shinks to zero.
-This may not be ideal, especially for singletons or components that are created/destroyed extremely often.
+By default, the pool will initialize 10^3 components for use, and will grow by the same amount when the pool shinks to zero.
+This may not be ideal, especially for singleton or low-volume components.
 You can modify the default pool size of all component types by setting the `componentPoolSize` option on the config object passed to `createWorld()`:

 ```typescript
 const world = createWorld({